 Live Video Service.
 We provide live video service whereby users can enjoy live performances and interact with the broadcasters for free, and have the option of purchasing in-show virtual gifts.
 Broadcasters can either host the performance on their own or join a broadcaster agency.
-Users purchase virtual gifts from us and simultaneously present them to broadcasters to show their support.
+Users purchase virtual gifts from us and present them to broadcasters to show their support.
 We determine the prices of virtual gifts and generate revenue from the sales of virtual gifts upon purchase.
 Under the arrangements with broadcasters or broadcaster agency, we share with them a portion of the revenues derived from the sales of virtual gifts.
-Revenues derived from the sale of virtual gifts are recorded on a gross basis as we have determined that we act as the principal to fulfill all obligations related to the live video services.
+Revenues derived from the sale of virtual gifts are recorded on a gross basis as we have determined that they act as the principal to fulfill all obligations related to the live video services.
 The portion paid to broadcasters and/or broadcaster agencies is recognized as cost of revenues.

 Value-added Service.
 Value-added service comprises membership subscription and virtual gift service.
 Membership subscription is a service package that enables members to enjoy additional functions and privileges.
 The contract periods for the membership subscription are one month, one quarter, six months and one year.
 All membership subscription is non-refundable.
 We collect membership subscription in advance and record it as deferred revenue.
 Revenues are recognized ratably over the contract period for the membership subscription services.
 Virtual gift service was launched on the Momo platform in 2016 to enhance users' interaction and social networking with each other.
-Users simultaneously purchase and send the virtual gifts to other users.
-Revenue recognized related to virtual gift services is insignificant for each of the years presented.
+Users simultaneously purchase and send the virtual gifts to other users while we share with them a portion of the revenues derived from the sales of virtual gifts.
+Revenues derived from the sale of virtual gifts are recorded on a gross basis as we have determined that we act as the principal to fulfill all obligations related to the virtual gift service.
+The portion paid to gift recipients is recognized as cost of revenues.